Abonia1/YOLOv8-Fire-and-Smoke-Detection/README.md

 # Fire and Smoke Tracking and Detection using YOLOv8
 ## Introduction

 This repository contains the code for tracking and detecting fires and smokes in real-time video using YOLOv8.
 The project uses a pre-trained YOLOv8 model to identify the presence of fire and smoke in a given video frame and track it through subsequent frames.
-The project is implemented using Python and OpenCV library.
-Requirements